Vanitha Krishnachandran

 Vanitha Krishnachandran is an Indian film and television actress.
-She acted during the 1980s in nearly 170 films in Malayalam, Tamil, Kannada and Telugu films along with several Malayalam and Tamil Television serials.
+She acted during the 1980s in nearly 170 films in Tamil and Malayalam films.
+She is currently more active with several Tamil and Malayalam television serials.

 Personal life

 Vanitha was born to Ganeshan and Kamala as the youngest of four children at Tiruchirappalli, Tamil Nadu.
 Her father is from Manjeri, Kerala, whose paternal ancestors originally hail from Tamil Nadu and her mother is from Tiruchirappalli.
 She was originally named Sai Vanitha, since her parents were huge devotees of the Indian guru Sathya Sai Baba.
 She has two elder sisters, Sai Prashanthi and Sai Jayalakshmi and an elder brother, Sai Ram.
-She had her primary education from RSK Higher Secondary School, Tiruchirappalli.
+She had her primary education at RSK Higher Secondary School, Tiruchirappalli.
 She stopped studies after tenth grade since she became busy with movies by then.

-She married Malayalam actor and singer Krishnachandran on 11 May 1986 with whom she had starred in Eenadu, Vanithapolice, Belt Mathai, Deeparadhana and a few other films.
+She married Malayalam actor and singer Krishnachandran on 11 May 1986 with whom she starred in Eenadu, Vanithapolice, Belt Mathai, Deeparadhana and a few other films.